voder-ai/create-fastify-ts/README.md

 Currently implemented:

-- Security headers via @fastify/helmet in both the stub server and generated projects
+- Security headers via `@fastify/helmet` in the Fastify server generated into `src/index.ts` for new projects; the internal stub server (`src/server.ts`) used only for this template's tests also registers Helmet with the same defaults.
-- Structured JSON logging via Fastify's default Pino integration when you run the compiled server directly or with `npm start`; `npm run dev` uses the same structured logs but formats them via `pino-pretty` for easier local reading.
+- Structured logging using Fastify's default Pino integration in generated projects (`src/index.ts`), with JSON logs when you run the compiled server directly or with `npm start`; `npm run dev` uses the same structured logs but formats them via `pino-pretty` for easier local reading.
+The internal stub server mirrors this logging configuration but is not part of generated projects.

 Planned security-related enhancements (not yet implemented):